Brad Ausmus: Houston Astros (2001–08)

 In May 2008, Ausmus (along with Johnny Damon, Andruw Jones, and Derek Lowe) was one of only four active major league players who had played at least 10 years in the majors without ever going on the disabled list.

 On May 13, 2008, Ausmus got his 1,500th career hit.
 He was one of only eight catchers in major league history to get 1,500 hits and steal at least 100 bases.

 In early June, with Towles batting only .145, the Astros optioned him to the minors and re-inserted Ausmus as a starter.
 Towles was replaced by journeyman minor-leaguer Humberto Quintero.
 Towles eventually came back, but during the season Ausmus, at 39, made more starts behind the plate (61) than either Towles or Quintero.

 In July, Ausmus played at Nationals Park, appearing in his 44th major league stadium.
 Among active players, only Chris Gomez (47), Gary Sheffield (47), and Ken Griffey Jr. (45) had competed in more stadiums.

 In August, he scored his 700th career run, becoming the 25th catcher to reach that mark.

 Later in the month Ausmus said: "This will be my last year in Houston.
 It's just time to be closer to home."
 He has a home in San Diego, which narrowed it down to the Padres (which had expressed interest in him), Dodgers, and Angels.
 The Red Sox were also tempting, since Ausmus had a home near Boston, in Cape Cod.

 On Sunday, August 24, the Astros played the New York Mets during the Mets International Heritage Week, an annual promotion.
 It happened to be Jewish Heritage Day, but though Ausmus is Jewish, he did not get to start the game.
 He had his only at bat during extra-innings, with the score tied at 4–4.
 Ausmus led off the 10th inning with his second homer of the season, and the Astros rallied for a 6–4 win.

-Before his final game as an Astro on September 28, the team paid tribute to Ausmus with a humorous video.
-Ausmus went on to hit a two-run home run in the game.

-Ausmus was Houston's all-time leader for catchers as of 2010 with 1,259 games, 1,119 starts, 970 hits, and 415 runs.
+Ausmus is Houston's all-time leader for catchers with 1,259 games, 970 hits, 396 walks, and 415 runs.